joelnedev/joelnedev/README.md

 ### Hi there
 I'm Joel Evans, a high school student who uses technology too much and is always looking for ways to improve it.
-You can contact me by emailing evansjoe002@icloud.com.
+You can contact me by emailing joel@joelne.tech.

 ---